Andreas-Dorfner/Powerline-USB-C/README.md

 # Powerline-USB-C
 Powerline is a small 3HP Front Entry USB C Eurorack power supply.
 ![Alt text](Powerline-USB-C/Powerline-USB-C.svg?raw=true "Schematic")
 ## Repository Layout
-The Frontpanel and Main PCB each have a Kicad project with footprint and symbol libraries.
+The Frontpanel and main PCB have a Kicad project with footprint and symbol libraries.
+The main PCB also includes a 3D render of the Frontpanel as a Footprint
 ## Specs
 - 12V 1000mA
 - -12V 300mA